cudail/sonic-robo-chat-2-client/README.md

 * `disabled`: A list of commands that are disabled entirely.
 * `min_bits`: A dictionary specifying the amount of bits that each command should cost to use.
 E.g. if `char: 50` is set here then a message must have a cheer of at least 50 bits for the this command to work.
+The command still has to be the first thing in the message so cheers should be at the end, not the start for commands to work.
 * `bits_per_ring`: Allows the `ring` command to be used with a cheer to give more rings at once.
 E.g. if it's set to 2 and a user cheers with 100 bits then 50 `ring` commands will be sent to the game.
 Users can still send ring command